 Our program is a consecutive master's program.
 Therefore, applicants have to hold a bachelor's degree in Economics or an equivalent qualification.
-Applications from neighboring fields (such as Business Administration) are welcome.
 Degrees from neighboring fields such as Business Administration, other Social Sciences (such as Political Science or Sociology), quantitative fields (such as Mathematics or Engineering), and Humanities can only be recognized as equivalent by the admissions committee if the following minimum requirements are fulfilled:

 A definite decision on your eligibility can only be made during the admissions procedure, where all of your documents will be assessed in detail.
 In case of doubts, please do not hesitate to contact the program manager for a preliminary assessment.

 We currently offer around 65 spots in our program each year.
 Your chances of being admitted depend highly on your qualifications and the overall number of applicants.
 More infomation on the selection process and criteria are available in the "Admission Requirements" section.
 Please do not hesitate to apply if you have the necessary qualifications.

 The University of Mannheim has a two-step application procedure.
 First of all, you have to apply online.
 Then, you have to print out your application form and send it, and all required supporting documents, to the Admissions Office.
 Please visit the Admissions Office’s website for further information on the application procedure.

 The annual application period runs from March 15 to April 30 for the upcoming fall semester.
 It is not possible to begin the program in the spring semester.
 Please note that the application form and all required supporting documents must have arrived at the Admissions Office by April 30 – the date on the postmark is irrelevant.
 If you apply early, the Admissions Office has time to check whether your application is complete and can request missing documents per e-mail if necessary.